-A reservoir of nebular gas in the interior of the Earth has strong implications for its formation history.
+A reservoir of nebular gas in the interior of the Earth would have strong implications for its formation history.
 The first one is that Earth embryos must have emerged when the gaseous solar nebula was still around, suggesting that the formation of the Earth happened early with the accretion of primordial atmospheres.
 Furthermore, the capture of volatiles in the planetary interior necessitates an exchange of gas between gas envelopes and planetary mantles via dissolution, requiring the presence of liquid magma oceans at the mantle-envelope boundary.
 Planetary embryos must therefore have been sufficiently massive for the accretion of an atmosphere and for their rocky interior to have a molten outer layer.
 The cooling of the accreted gas sets the thermal conditions at the base of the atmosphere, which in turn control how much of the atmospheric volatiles are incorporated into the mantle through the atmosphere-mantle interface.
 For that reason, realistic envelope formation models in the nebula are required to accurately link the formation environment of protoplanets to their interior reservoirs of noble gases.